Hassaan9744/git-multi-account/README.md

-# Managing Multiple GitHub Accounts on One Machine (Linux, Windows, macOS)
+# Setting Up Multiple GitHub Accounts with Folder-Based Configuration (Linux, Windows, macOS)
 This guide helps you set up and manage **multiple GitHub accounts** (e.g., personal and work) on a single machine using SSH keys and custom `.gitconfig` files.

 ---